Read latest news

 The percentage figures express the number of claimants resident in an area as a percentage of the population aged 16-64 resident in that area.

-The number of working-age people who are claiming one or more key DWP benefits.
-The key benefits are: bereavement benefit, carer's allowance, disability living allowance, ESA and incapacity benefit, severe disablement allowance, income support, jobseeker's allowance, and widow's benefit.
+The number of working-age people who are claiming one or more main DWP benefits.
+The main benefits are: bereavement benefit, carer's allowance, disability living allowance, ESA and incapacity benefit, severe disablement allowance, income support, jobseeker's allowance, and widow's benefit.

 The age at which women reach State Pension age is gradually increasing from 60 to 65 between April 2010 and April 2020.
 Throughout this period, only women below State Pension age are counted as working age benefit claimants."